BozhidarVelikov/Handy-Console/README.md

 ```

 You can call this command in the console by typing:

 ```cmd
 /add 1 2
 ```

 The ```[Command]``` attribute takes 3 arguments:
-1) ```command```: A string that ...gives a name to the command...
+1. ```command```: A string that ...gives a name to the command...
-2) ```usage```: Optional.
+2. ```usage```: Optional.
 You can specify how the manual command will show the usage of the command.
 By default, this is automatically generated based on the parameters in the function.
-3) ```description```: Oprional.
+3. ```description```: Oprional.
 The description of the command that the manual command will show.
 By default, the value is an empty string.

 ## Argument parsing
 ### Simple types
 Passing simple types as command arguments is straightforward: simply type the argument and the console will parse it.
-Refer to the ```/add``` command example above.
+Refer to the ```/add``` command example from above.

 ### Strings
 Strings are a bit different.
 If the string doesn't contain any white spaces, you can type it without quotes.
 On the other hand, if it contains white spaces, it needs to be put in quotes.
 In case you need to use a quote inside a string parameter, put the parameter in quotes and simply type the quote sign as part of the string.

-For example, if we have the command ```hi``` that takes a string as an argument, you can pass the string in the following in the following ways:
+For example, if we have the command ```/hi``` that takes a string as an argument, you can pass the string in the following ways:

 ```
 /hi John
 /hi "John"